Transport of finiteness structures and applications

-The fact that finiteness spaces form a model of linear logic can be understood as a property of the relational interpretation: as we have already mentionned, the relational semantics of a proof is always finitary.
+The fact that finiteness spaces form a model of linear logic can be understood as a property of the relational interpretation: as we have already mentioned, the relational semantics of a proof is always finitary.
 The present paper studies the connexion between the category $\Rel$ of sets and relations and the category $\Fin$ of finiteness spaces and finitary relations, while maintaining a similar standpoint: we investigate whether and how some of the most distinctive features of $\Rel$ can be given counterparts in $\Fin$.

 Our primary contribution is a very general construction of finiteness spaces: given a relation from a set $A$ to a finiteness space such that the relational image of every element is finitary, we can form a new finiteness space on $A$ whose finitary subsets are exactly those with finitary image.
 We refer to this result as the \definitive{transport lemma}.
 Although simple in its formulation, the transport lemma subsumes many constructions in finiteness spaces and in particular those interpreting the positive connectives of linear logic (multiplicative ``$\tensor$'', additive ``$\oplus$'' and exponential ``$\oc$'') whose action on sets is given by the corresponding relational interpretations.
 We moreover provide sufficient conditions for a functor in $\Rel$ to give rise to a functor in $\Fin$ \emph{via} the transport lemma: again, this generalizes the functoriality of the positive connectives of linear logic.